 Whenever you get windows 10 Blue Screen error at startup, The first thing you have to do is disconnect all external devices such as a printer, scanner, external HDD, USB device etc ( expect keyboard&mouse ) then start windows normally.
 To check and make sure any device/ new installed device driver not causing the BSOD on windows 10.

-If after one BSOD restart windows start normally then jump to this steps to avoid feature blue Screen errors.
+If after one BSOD restart windows start normally then jump to these steps to avoid feature blue Screen errors.
 Or if due to this Unmountable Boot Volume windows frequently restarts perform steps below.

 Use Windows Automatic Repair